-For a report to be accepted for investigation, an allegation of maltreatment must be present in the report.
-Maltreatment could be physical abuse, neglect or exploitation at the hands of a caregiver and is defined in APS Ethical Framework Policy 1.3.6.
-APS Intake Practitioners do not verify or investigate if maltreatment actually occurred, only that an allegation has been made.
+For a report to be accepted for assessment, an allegation of maltreatment must be present in the report.
+Maltreatment could be physical abuse, neglect or exploitation and is defined in APS Ethical Framework Policy 1.3.6.
+APS intake practitioners do not verify or investigate if maltreatment actually occurred, only that an allegation has been made.